sts10/compound-passphrase-list-safety-checker/readme.markdown

 I heard of this potential issue in [this YouTube video](https://youtu.be/Pe_3cFuSw1E?t=8m36s).

 **An example of condition #2**: Let's say a word list included "paper", "paperboy", "boyhood", and "hood".
-A user not using spaces between words might get the following two words next to each other in a passphrase: "paperboyhood", which would be able to be brute-force guessed as both `[paperboy][hood]` and `[paper][boyhood]`.
+A user not using punctuation between words might get the following two words next to each other in a passphrase: "paperboyhood", which would be able to be brute-force guessed as both `[paperboy][hood]` and `[paper][boyhood]`.
 Therefore this word list would NOT be compound-safe.
 (I call this a "problematic overlap".)

 Another way to think about problematic overlaps: if, for every pair of words, you mash them together, there must be only ONE way to split them apart and make two words on the list.